 With the outbreak of the 2019 novel coronavirus, interest has surged in Japanese Pitta masks.
 Smart Air has received a flood of questions about how well they filter the coronavirus and other viruses.

 The Japanese Pitta masks are sleek and incredibly popular, but there’s little information available on how well they filter out tiny virus-sized particles.

 How Big Are COVID-19 Particles?

 Scientists have taken electron microscope images to measure the size of the coronavirus SARS-CoV-2.
 They found that the “virions” (or particles) are approximately 125 nm (0.125 microns) in diameter.
 The smallest particles are 0.06 microns, and the largest are 0.14 microns.

 That makes the coronavirus particles smaller than PM2.5 particles, but bigger than some dust particles and gases.
 However, sometimes the coronavirus hitches a ride on water droplets, which will make the size bigger.

 How Well Can Japanese Pitta Masks Capture Virus-Sized Particles

 To test how well the Pitta masks can capture tiny particles, Smart Air engineer Kang Wei purchased a pack of Pitta masks and tested them against 3M N95 masks.

 To measure particles, we used a Met One 531, which measures particles as small as 0.3 microns.
 That’s about 3 times bigger than the coronavirus.
-Research shows that particles 0.3 microns in diameter are the hardest to capture.
+Research shows that 0.3-micron particles are the hardest to capture.
 So if a mask does a good job at capturing particles 0.3 microns in diameter, then we can be confident it can also capture smaller, 0.1 micron particles.

 Pitta Mask Effectiveness

 We compared the Japanese Pitta mask with two 3M N95 masks.
 The results weren’t pretty.

 The Pitta mask captured an astounding 0% of 0.3-micron particles and only 64% of larger 2.5-micron particles.
 Maybe the result is a fluke?
 Separate tests from AQ Blue found similar results.

 This result strongly suggests that the Pitta mask does a very poor job of capturing 0.1 micron particles, like the coronavirus particles.
 Meanwhile, the 3M masks captured over 90% of 0.3 micron particles.